brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 This especially makes sense in an OO language where a function is no standalone entity in your code, but rather part of a class, which represents a type itself.

-In order to keep a system type-safe, it may not allow children to make the parameter types more specific.
+To keep a system type-safe, it may not allow children to make the parameter types more specific.
 This breaks the promises given by the parent.

 However, take a look at the following definition: